idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 ## Variables

-We define the fluid variables, the two velocity components, pressure and temperature over the active region and the pebble reflector, the two fluid flow regions.
+The fluid variables are defined automatically by the `NavierStokesFV` action: the two velocity components, pressure and fluid temperature.
+They are defined over the active region and the pebble reflector, the two fluid flow regions.
 The model may evolve in the future to model flow in the inner and outer reflectors.

-We use INSFV- and PINSFV-specific (stands Porous flow Incompressible Navier Stokes Finite Volume) variables for the fluid, such as [INSFVPressureVariable](https://mooseframework.inl.gov/source/variables/INSFVPressureVariable.html).
-These variables types are `CONSTANT` `MONOMIAL`, which means that they are constant over elements.
-This is the regular discretization for finite volume variables.
-The solid temperature is defined in the entire domain, as the solid phase temperature in the pebble bed, and as the regular solid temperature in the rest of the core.
+The solid temperature
+is defined in the entire domain, as the solid phase temperature in the pebble bed, and as the regular solid temperature in the rest of the core.
+It is defined as shown in the block below.
+The `NavierStokesFV` syntax may in the future include the definition of the solid variables as porous flow simulation capabilities increase.

 !listing /pbfhr/steady/ss1_combined.i block=Variables

 The fluid system includes conservation equations for fluid mass, momentum, and energy.
 The conservation of energy for the solid / solid phase is solved simultaneously.

+!alert note
+We could have used another [MultiApp](https://mooseframework.inl.gov/syntax/MultiApps/index.html) setup to compute the solid temperature, with the justification that it evolves on a longer timescale so it takes longer to reach steady state.
+However, the cost of the more expensive full-core solves and of the additional fluid flow solves, while the solid temperature is converging, is sufficiently offset by not needing to iterate the coupling between two applications.
+The workflow is also generally simplified.

+!alert note
+Legacy kernel syntax for the mass/momentum/energy equation, that does not use the `NavierStokesFV` action is show [here](pronghorn_legacy.md).

 ## Conservation of fluid mass